-Cambridge English: Advanced or Certificate in Advanced English is a language exam that confirms your knowledge of English as C1 (Advanced).
-It is normally abbreviated as CAE.
-Cambridge English: Advanced certificate is recognised worldwide and can be used to study or work abroad as well as for immigration.
+Cambridge English: Advanced (CAE) or Certificate in Advanced English is a language exam that confirms your knowledge of English at C1 level (Advanced).
+CAE certificate is recognised worldwide and can be used to study or work abroad.
 This exam has been revised in 2015 and this page covers the most up-to-date version.

-- Speaking: 4 parts.
+• Speaking: 4 parts.
 Lasts for 15 minutes per two candidates (there can be more than two).
-CAE Speaking may take place before or after the written part of the exam on a different day
+It tests your ability to talk about topics of general interest (Part 1), your ability to describe, compare and speculate (Part 2), how well you can maintain a discussion or an argument (Part 3) and your ability to discuss more abstract topics (Part 4).
+CAE Speaking may take place before or after the written part of the exam on a different day.

 There is a mandatory break of 15 minutes between each part of the exam.

 CAE exam score ranges from 180 to 210.
-Each of five test aspects has independent score, the total test score is the average of five aspects.
-If your score is below 180 you do not get a CAE certificate.
-If you score within 160-179 mark you get a Cambridge Certificate that confirms your level as B2.
+Each of the five test aspects has an independent score.
+The total test score is the average of the five aspects (Reading, Use of English, Listening, Writing and Speaking).
+If your average score is below 180, you do not get a CAE certificate.
+If your score is within the 160-179 mark, you get a Cambridge Certificate that confirms your level as B2 (Cambridge First, otherwise known as FCE).

 The percentage data is the average figure for all countries.
 Click for information on each country for 2014, 2015 or 2016.